Frequently Asked Questions

 - SCMAGLEV is not financially feasible because it’s so expensive.
 It will just become a burden on state taxpayers.

 Independent ridership and revenue studies validate the financial feasibility of the project, which substantiated that operating and maintenance costs are projected to be completely offset by revenues.
-These assumptions will be validated in the Environmental Impact Statement (EIS) process.
 Additionally, no state money will be used on this project.
 The funding for the environmental study was supplied by the federal government through the Maglev Deployment Program, with matching funds from the private sector.

 - The SCMAGLEV is an unproven technology, how do we know it will work here?